Procurement Glossary

 What is target costing?

 Target costing, also known as target costing, is a market-oriented method of cost management.
-It aims to control the manufacturing costs of a product as early as the product development phase in such a way that a previously defined market price and the targeted profit margin are achieved.
+It aims to control the manufacturing costs of a product during the product development phase in such a way that a previously defined market price and the targeted profit margin are achieved.
 The focus here is on customer requirements and competitive conditions in order to design products that are cost-efficient and meet demand.

 Basic principles of target costing

-• Significance for purchasing
+Significance for Procurement

-• Supplier integration: early involvement of suppliers in the development process promotes innovation and cost savings
+- Supplier integration: early involvement of suppliers in the development process promotes innovation and cost savings

-• Quality assurance: balance between cost reduction and compliance with quality standards
+- Quality assurance: balance between cost reduction and compliance with quality standards

 Practical application in the procurement process